-Men’s centers and men’s groups are sprouting up across academia.
-They are not uniform in their scope.
+Men’s centers and men’s groups are sprouting up across academia.ย They are not uniform in their scope.
 They may be run mostly by students, receive little funding, focus on general men’s issues, and just provide a place for men to hang out.
 Or they may be primarily run by a staff of faculty and one or more administrators, receive more funding (through a grant or community-wide donations), and focus on education, mentoring, and character-building.

 The new men’s center at Lone Star College would fall in the latter category.
+The Observer, a local newspaper, reports on the matterย (my comments are interspersed):

-Representatives from LSC-K and the community celebrated the opening of the Men’s Center Aug.
+Representatives from LSC-K and the community celebrated the opening of the Menโ€™s Center Aug.
 22, a first of its kind resource center for men where they can receive academic coaching, mentoring, journeymen meetings, fitness challenges, recreational activities and resources from the area including local agencies and services to help in times of need.

-I remember seeing representatives from Lone Star College host one of the breakaway/roundtable sessions at the 2012 symposium hosted by Project MALES at UT Austin (I covered my observations over the course of attending three Project MALES symposia, as well as volunteer work, in an earlier post).
-LSC is also part of the network called the Texas Education Consortium for Male Students of Color, a network of higher education representatives which “seeks to stimulate new male-focused initiatives within Texas colleges and universities,” and launched in 2013 by Project MALES.
+I remember seeing representatives from Lone Star College host one of the breakaway/roundtable sessions at the 2012ย symposium hosted by Project MALES at UT Austin (I covered my observations over the course of attending three Project MALES symposia, as well as volunteer work, in an earlier post).
+LSC is also part of the network called theย Texas Education Consortium for Male Students of Color, a network of higher education representatives which “seeks to stimulate new male-focused initiatives within Texas colleges and universities,” and launched in 2013 by Project MALES.

 The article continues:

-The Journeymen Meetings are thought provoking discussions that will cultivate a sense of personal purpose, enhance one’s understanding of manhood and encourage men to become leaders.
+The Journeymen Meetings are thought provoking discussions that will cultivate a sense of personal purpose, enhance oneโ€™s understanding of manhood and encourage men to become leaders.

 When I went to the 2012 Project MALES symposium, I was granted permission to read the curriculum of XY Zone, a mentoring program that at times encouraged male students to discuss the identity of manhood.
 Most such discussion questions in the curriculum were open-ended, seeming to allow each individual male student to decide what he thought a man should be.
 Open-ended questions, however, do leave more power up to the instructor than we may realize; I know from my tutoring days that non-directive questions – when done right – are often more effective and driving a point home than direct questions.